dotsunited/wordpress-boilerplate/README.md

 ## Plugins

+> ℹ️ Automatic updates for plugins & themes are disabled by default.
+You can enable them by removing or commenting the corresponding module in `wp-content/mu-plugins/wordpress-boilerplate/wordpress-boilerplate.php`.

 If you uncommented sentry lines in `docker-compose.yml` install [WP Sentry](https://wordpress.org/plugins/wp-sentry-integration/)

 Be careful when using plugins which depend on jQuery.